ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 ### Getting metric results for an endpoint

-Similar to the previous example, one can succintly get details about metric issues, or results in general, by making use of the `metric_results` resource, provided one knows the endpoint and, optionally, metric of interest, beforehand.
-In this example, we run
+Similarly to the previous example, [this example](https://github.com/ARGOeu/argo-mon-library/blob/main/examples/get_metric_results.py) allows one to succintly get details about metric issues, or results in general, by making use of the `metric_results` resource, provided one knows the endpoint and, optionally, metric of interest, beforehand.

+#### Running the example in the terminal (Bash)

+To test it, you may run the example against the development instance of the service by navigating to the installation's `examples` folder and executing

 ```bash
 python3 ./examples/get_metric_results.py --host api.devel.mon.argo.grnet.gr --api-key ~/mon.key -f --date YYYY-MM-DD --endpoint ENDPOINT